Pentagon email floats suspending Spain from NATO, other steps over Iran rift, source says

 The State Department's website states that the islands are administered by the United Kingdom but are still claimed by Argentina, whose Libertarian President Javier Milei is a Trump ally.

-Some 650 Argentine soldiers and 255 British troops died before Argentina surrendered.

-Mr Trump has repeatedly insulted British Prime Minister Keir Starmer, calling him cowardly because of his unwillingness to join the US war with Iran, saying he was “No Winston Churchill” and describing Britain’s aircraft carriers as “toys.”
+Trump has repeatedly insulted British Prime Minister Keir Starmer, calling him cowardly because of his unwillingness to join the U.S. war with Iran, saying he was "No Winston Churchill" and describing Britain's aircraft carriers as "toys."

-Addressing reporters at the Pentagon earlier in April, Defence Secretary Pete Hegseth said “a lot has been laid bare” by the war with Iran, noting that Iran’s longer-range missiles cannot hit the United States but can reach Europe.
+Addressing reporters at the Pentagon earlier this month, Defense Secretary Pete Hegseth said "a lot has been laid bare" by the war with Iran, noting that Iran's longer-range missiles cannot hit the United States but can reach Europe.

-“We get questions, or roadblocks, or hesitations...
-You don’t have much of an alliance if you have countries that are not willing to stand with you when you need them,” Mr Hegseth said.
+"We get questions, or roadblocks, or hesitations ...
+You don't have much of an alliance if you have countries that are not willing to stand with you when you need them," Hegseth said.
 REUTERS